MikkoDT/Machine_Vision_System_for_Inspecting_Weld_Quality_on_Stainless_Steel/README.md

 ***Accessed Date: January 2, 2024***

 ## Summary of Method:
-This paper presents the development and evaluation of a machine vision system with **Python in Jupyter Notebook** for inspecting weld quality on stainless steel using HDR cameras and deep learning.
+This project the development and evaluation of a machine vision system with **Python in Jupyter Notebook** for inspecting weld quality on stainless steel using HDR cameras and deep learning.
 The system employed a transfer learning approach, leveraging a pre-trained VGG16 convolutional neural network (CNN) for feature extraction and adapting it to the specific task of weld defect classification.

 ### Key Steps:
 #### Data Acquisition and Preprocessing: